How can you support LGBTQIA+-owned businesses?

-To help you identify the best ways to support LGBTQ+-owned businesses, we asked LGBTQ+ business leaders and allies this question for their best tips.
-From providing ongoing monetary support to partnering with firms that support gender equality, there are several ways for you and your organization to support LGBTQ+-owned businesses all year long.
+To help you identify the best ways to support LGBTQIA+-owned businesses, we asked LGBTQIA+ business leaders and allies this question for their best tips.
+From providing ongoing monetary support to partnering with firms that support gender equality, there are several ways for you and your organization to support LGBTQIA+-owned businesses all year long.

 Provide Ongoing Monetary Support

-One meaningful way you can support LGBTQ+-owned businesses is by ensuring your support goes beyond the one-and-done.
-Instead of just buying one sticker or a t-shirt in June, think about how you can support LGBTQ+-owned businesses as an ongoing part of your life.
+One meaningful way you can support LGBTQIA+-owned businesses is by ensuring your support goes beyond the one-and-done.
+Instead of just buying one sticker or a t-shirt in June, think about how you can support LGBTQIA+-owned businesses as an ongoing part of your life.
 Can you follow the business on social media or sign up for their newsletter?
-Do they have a Patreon page or a low-cost membership option?
+Do they have a Patron page or a low-cost membership option?
 Can you buy their products as gifts for friends throughout the year?
-Think about how you can support LGBTQ+ businesses beyond Pride month.
+Think about how you can support LGBTQIA+ businesses beyond Pride month.

 Lindz Amer, Queer Kid Creative, LLC